i15g/python-quickref/readme.md

 ## Strings

-- Strings are immutable arrays
+- A string is an immutable array of chars
+  - Which means you can pass a string anywhere that's expecting an iterator (eg: map)
-- Use a list of strings and `join` to mimic a stringbuilder
+- Use a list of strings and `join()` to mimic a stringbuilder

 ```python
 s = "hello"